 - Warm the coconut milk in a heavy bottomed pan until small bubbles begin to form and it comes to a very light boil.
 Then add the chocolate pieces and gently whisk until melted, smooth, and fully incorporated.

 - Immediately transfer to a fondue pot and keep it heated it with a low flame, or serve straight from the pot (but it will start to thicken and harden after a while this way).

-- Assemble all of your dipping goodies of choice and provide some utensils, such as fondue forks or bamboo skewers, to help you dip (or just use your fingers – especially amongst family)!
+- Assemble all of your dipping goodies of choice and provide some utensils, such as fondue forks or bamboo skewers, to help you dip (or just use your fingers – especially among family)!
 Enjoy!